willemverbuyst/sb-client/ROUTES.md

 ### /users/:id

-- [x] `GET` An overview of a user and his previous predictions and scores
+- [x] `GET` An overview of a user and his past predictions and scores

 &nbsp;